 Option 3: Parent co-signs the loan

 This is probably the most common route, though not necessarily the best.
-The advantage here is that the student has “skin in the game”, but can get better interest on the loan because mom or dad are also signed on the loan.
-One downside to having two people on the loan is that it will appear on both credit reports and could potentially limit your ability to borrow in the future.
-This is a major considering if you are thinking about starting a business or buying a home.
+The advantage here is that the student has “skin in the game” but can get better interest on the loan because mom or dad are also signed on the loan.
+One downside to having two people on the loan is that it will appear on both credit reports and could potentially limit the ability to borrow in the future.
+This is a major consideration if you are thinking about starting a business or buying a home.
 The biggest downside is if things don’t go according to plan.
 IF the student fails to make payments, the lenders won’t think twice when it comes to collecting the debt from the parents.
 IF you co-sign you must be ready, willing, and able to pay for the debt.

 Lenders have also been known to engage in some strange business practices with co-signed loans.
 The most egregious one is probably the practice of auto-defaults.
 Should the co-signer die or declare bankruptcy, some lenders actually require the balance of the loan to be immediately paid back in full.
 Moral of the story: read the fine print on the loans before you sign, and have backup plans in place in case the unexpected does happen.